loresoft/loresoft.github.io/content/post/2004-02-24-How-to-create-a-custom-dictionary.md

 **Step 4**

 Open the en-US.dic dictionary in the dictionary build tool.
 Copy everything in the Near Miss Data tab for the en-US.dic to the new dictionary's Near Miss Data tab.
 Also, copy the data from the Phonetic Rules tab to the new dictionary.

 **Step 5**

 Generate the phonetic code cache for the new dictionary by use the Dictionary > Generate Phonetic Cache.

-You should now be able to use the new dictioanry in NetSpell to check words and generate suggestions from the new word list.
+You should now be able to use the new dictionary in NetSpell to check words and generate suggestions from the new word list.